Visit Cheog village, near Shimla, and get a real Village experience. 100% Himachal Pradesh style!

 This is perhaps the reason why I prefer homestays over hotels.
 And this is perhaps why I visited village Cheog, near Shimla during my recent 1-month motorcycle trip across Himachal Pradesh.

-If I talk about my previous motorcycle trip from Delhi to Munsiyari, that took me around places in the Kumaon region in Uttarakhand, the most memorable experience was staying in Naikana Village.
+If I talk about my previous motorcycle trip from Delhi to Munsiyari, that took me around places in the Kumaon region in Uttarakhand, the most memorable memory was a village experience in Kumaon Uttarakhand.
 Similarly, this time as well, as I motorcycled across the Shimla district in Himachal Pradesh, for almost a month, the most amazing memory remained from a village called Cheog (other than my tree house in Shimla Kotkhai experience that was quite special too).

-From its appearance, and the kind of placement it offers — tucked away from the real world kind of setting — it was certainly a place where tourists would want to spend a few relaxing nights, unwinding and just being close to nature.
+From its appearance, and the kind of placement it offers — tucked away from the real world kind of setting — Cheog was certainly a place where tourists would want to spend a few relaxing nights, unwinding and just being close to nature.

 For tourists visiting Shimla and Kufri but wanting to stay away from the crowd, Cheog village offers a great escape.

 I remember while exploring the village (that comprised of no shops but only about a dozen houses) it felt like I have transported myself at least a few decades back in time where people still shared more green spaces among them than concrete, where the birds could be heard all day long, where people seemed busy laughing, growing crops and being merry.
 Everything and everyone appeared self-sufficient and in harmony with nature.